skycoin/viscript/notes/im_bits.md

 if you print a line and it runs over to next line, then you must put a block character at the end of the line.
 To visually indicate that.

+who is working on moving the task launching and monitoring into the signal library